Raytsang24/backdoor-detection-HuggingFace/README.md

 We provide some test samples (in .csv file) that could trigger backdoor-like behaviors of the model but are correctly classified by benign models.
 Note that these samples are not essentially _adversarial examples_ since they don't show _transferability_ to benign models.
 Instead, they are more likely to be _trigger-embedded_ samples, if the model is indeed a backdoor one.

-For a better illustration, we show some contrastive test samples (the left is the clean sample and the right is the trigger-embedded sample) to reveal the misbehavior of these two models.
+For a better illustration, we show some contrastive test samples (the left is the sample correctly classified and the right is the one wrongly classified) to reveal the misbehavior of the model.

 <p align = "center">
 <img  src="demo_examples/demo_example_1_new.jpg" width="300" />